Cell Tower equipment upfrade in progress.

 Media

-Navigating all Covid safety requirements, mobile network investments continue with 32 completed cell site upgrades/builds in November
+Navigating all COVID safety requirements, mobile network investments continue with 32 completed cell site upgrades/builds in November

-Working on 32 sites is a huge achievement for our team and we're pleased so much work could be done to increase connectivity.
+Completing work on 32 cell sites is a huge achievement for our team and we're pleased so much work could be done to increase connectivity.
 We're also proud to be the quantifiable best.
 As you'll see from the list below, the Bay of Plenty was a main focus - and one that's reaping rewards for Vodafone customers as independent testing shows we now offer the best mobile network in the Bay of Plenty region, according to the global leader in mobile benchmarking, umlaut.

 Thaigan Govender, Head of Mobile Access Networks, said that he is incredibly proud of his teams hard work this year and hopes Kiwis will make use of these improvements as they travel across Aotearoa this summer.